Stage 10: Mulhouse › La Planche des Belles Filles – 161.5 km

 1. Alberto Contador | 2.
 Vincenzo Nibali | 3.
 Alejandro Valverde

 Be sure follow @VeloHuman on Twitter for live commentary on this and every stage of the 2014 Tour de France!
 With a rest day on tap after Stage 10, the next preview will be up on Tuesday, so stay tuned.
+In case you missed it, the overall Tour de France preview can be found here.

 -Dane CashShare This Article